 The Centre for Health Professional Education is committed to engaging in a systematic and rigorous program of research that will examine the effectiveness of curricula interventions as well as the impact of health professional education on patient outcomes.

-The Collaborative Centre for Older Person's Care (CCOPC) collaborates on research and scholarly activity relating to the provision of optimal care for older people in the acute, residential and community care settings.
+The COPC team collaborate on research and scholarly activity relating to the provision of optimal care for older people in a range of settings.

 Young people with type 1 diabetes are transferred from comprehensive outreach paediatric services to adult services at around 18 years of age.
 Many rural adult services have few resources to specifically support them, and the culture is more focused on compliance and long term complications.
 Young people are expected to have competent self management skills, which is often not the case as there are limited transition programs within Hunter New England Health.
 This issue is important as they are life longer users of the health care system.